 1. Bates, Samuel P. History of Pennsylvania Volunteers, 1861-5.
 Harrisburg, Pennsylvania: B. Singerly, state printer, 1869.

 2. Bean, Theodore Weber.
 History of Montgomery County, Chapter XXXVIII, Part I: The Medical Profession.
-Philadelphia: Everts & Peck, 1884.
+Philadelphia, Pennsylvania: Everts & Peck, 1884.

-3. Directory of Deceased American Physicians, in The New York Times (General Notes).
-New York: 16 November 1882.
+3. Directory of Deceased American Physicians, in General Notes.
+New York, New York: The New York Times, 16 November 1882.

 4. Scheetz, J. H., in Returns from U.S. Military Posts (U.S. Army ledgers).
 Washington, D.C.: U.S. National Archives and Records Administration: 1863-1864.

 5. Scheetz, J. H. in U.S. Civil War Pension Index (application no.: 576775, certificate no.: 865700, filed by the veteran, 14 June 1886; application no.: 511963, certificate no.: 319700, filed from Pennsylvania by the veteran’s widow, 30 April 1891).
 Washington, D.C.: U.S. National Archives and Records Administration.

 6. Scheetz, Jacob H., in Civil War Veterans’ Card File, 1861-1866.
 Harrisburg, Pennsylvania: Pennsylvania State Archives.

 7. Scheetz, Jacob H., in Pennsylvania Veterans Burial Cards.
 Harrisburg, Pennsylvania: Pennsylvania Department of Military and Veterans Affairs.

 8. Scheetz, Jacob H. (obituary).
 Allentown, Pennsylvania: The Allentown Democrat, 29 April 1891.